kyma-project/btp-manager/docs/user/02-10-usage.md

 4. Apply the Secret in your cluster.

-   > **CAUTION:** The Secret already contains the required label: `app.kubernetes.io/managed-by: kcp-kyma-environment-broker`.
-Without this label, the Secret would not be visible to BTP Manager.

    ```sh
    kubectl apply -f operator-secret.yaml
    ```

+  > [!WARNING]
+   >The Secret already contains the required label: `app.kubernetes.io/managed-by: kcp-kyma-environment-broker`.
+Without this label, the Secret would not be visible to BTP Manager.

 To check the `BtpOperator` custom resource (CR) status, run the following command:

 ```sh